 After successfully achieving the company's first GHG emissions intensity reduction target.
 First Solar set a new five-year goal for 2021 to reduce our greenhouse gas emissions intensity per watt produced by 45 percent compared to our 2008 baseline.
 We evaluated the possibility of setting science-based targets but are not currently able to implement them at this stage.
 Due to our transition to Series 6 module manufacturing and related re-tooling and replacement of machinery and production equipment, uncertainties related to energy consumption during commissioning, ramp-up and achieving steady-state manufacturing operations with projected module conversion efficiencies, we are unable to set science-based targets at this time.
 However, we remain committed to evaluating and striving towards science-based targets.
+While we have already achieved our new five-year goal for 2021, we are continuing our retooling and ramping activities, such that maintaining our progress through 2021 will be an important achievement.

-% change anticipated in absolute Scope 1+2 emissions 522
+% change anticipated in absolute Scope 1+2 emissions